|Founded||Founded in or near South Lawndale: Little Village|

 In the winter of 1988, Two Sixs went to full scale war with the Satan Disciples.
 Both gangs had joined the Folk nation together in 1978 and were close allies before and after joining.
 In 1982 leadership with both gangs began to experience lots of friction and by 1988 full scale war broke out, especially after a fatal shooting occurred of Two Six gang members by Satan Disciple gang members Robert and Michael George and Thomas Basden.
 According to court documents these three Satan Disciple gang members murdered a Two Six on February 29, 1988 (People Illinois vs. Basden, 1994).

-- What was the name of the baseball team team captain that was killed back in 1964?
+- What was the name of the baseball team team captain that was killed in the early days?

-- What year did the Cicero, IL faction start?
+- What exact year did the Cicero, IL faction start?

 - What happened to 24th and Sawyer, why is it no longer Two Six hood?